ceph/ceph/doc/radosgw/keystone.rst

 	rgw keystone api version = {keystone api version}
 	rgw keystone url = {keystone server url:keystone server admin port}
 	rgw keystone admin token = {keystone admin token}
-	rgw keystone accepted roles = {accepted user roles}
+	rgw keystone admin token path = {path to keystone admin token} #preferred rgw keystone accepted roles = {accepted user roles}
 	rgw keystone token cache size = {number of tokens to cache}
-	rgw keystone revocation interval = {number of seconds before checking revoked tickets}
 	rgw keystone implicit tenants = {true for private tenant for each new user}
-	rgw s3 auth use keystone = true nss db path = {path to nss db}

-It is also possible to configure a Keystone service tenant, user & password for keystone (for v2.0 version of the OpenStack Identity API), similar to the way OpenStack services tend to be configured, this avoids the need for setting the shared secret ``rgw keystone admin token`` in the configuration file, which is recommended to be disabled in production environments.
-The service tenant credentials should have admin privileges, for more details refer the `Openstack keystone documentation`_, which explains the process in detail.
+It is also possible to configure a Keystone service tenant, user & password for Keystone (for v2.0 version of the OpenStack Identity API), similar to the way OpenStack services tend to be configured, this avoids the need for setting the shared secret ``rgw keystone admin token`` in the configuration file, which is recommended to be disabled in production environments.
+The service tenant credentials should have admin privileges, for more details refer the `OpenStack Keystone documentation`_, which explains the process in detail.
 The requisite configuration options for are::

    rgw keystone admin user = {keystone service tenant user name}
    rgw keystone admin password = {keystone service tenant user password}
-   rgw keystone admin tenant = {keystone service tenant name}
+   rgw keystone admin password = {keystone service tenant user password path} # preferred rgw keystone admin tenant = {keystone service tenant name}